protoarch/angular/libs/ab/README.md

 ### 2 - Set up the directive

-The best place to set up the directive `*ABVersion` is the `SharedModule`, in order not to accidentallly forget to import it in every single module.
+The best place to set up the directive `*prtAbVersion` is the `SharedModule`, in order not to accidentallly forget to import it in every single module.
 Shared modules are [a recommended way to organize your shared dependencies](https://angular.io/guide/ngmodule#shared-modules).

 Simply configure your `SharedModule` to import and re-export the bare `AbModule`, like this: